steelants/Laravel-Form/README.md

 - label - Input label (optional)
 - help - Help text
 - group-class - Class of wrapping element
+- mentions - Users for @ mentions. (see quill-mention package for more info)
+- tags - Hashtags (see quill-mention package for more info)

 ```blade
 <x-form::quill